Following our guide to how much you should feed your cat, we’ve decided to also release this guide to help you manage your dog’s food consumption.

 How do I Measure My Dog’s Food?

 We recommend using a digital kitchen scale for measuring your dog food.
-The Marsden B-450 Bench Scale has precision to the nearest 1g and is waterproof.
+The Marsden B-450 Bench Scale, pictured above, has precision to the nearest 1g and is waterproof.

 By weighing out your dog’s food, you can ensure they’re sticking to their portion sizes and not eating too much or too little.